How to use Web SDK

 });

 processId() returns a promise.
 If the promise is resolved, the ID is processed.
-If it is rejected, it means there was an error trying to process the ID.
+If it is rejected, there was an error trying to process the ID.

-In this example, we are using then to execute the next step of the user flow and catch to display the error in the console.
+In example shown previously, we use then to execute the next step of the user flow and catch to display the error in the console.

-The processId() method does not return neither scores or OCR data of the ID document.
-Validation scores and OCR data must be requested in your application backend.
+processId()method does not return either the scores or OCR data of the ID document.
+Validation scores and OCR data must be requested in your application back end.

-The next step of the validation flow is to compare the face of the user against the photo in the ID.
-For that, we will use the renderCamera() method one more time:
+To compare the face of the user against the photo in the ID, use the renderCaptureFace() method one more time, as shown here.

 // 6.- Capture the selfie